Love on the Dole (film)

-Love on the Dole is a 1941 British drama film starring Deborah Kerr and Clifford Evans.
-It was adapted from the novel of the same name by Walter Greenwood.
+Love on the Dole is a 1941 British drama film directed by John Baxter and starring Deborah Kerr and Clifford Evans.
+It was adapted by Walter Greenwood, Barbara K. Emary and Rollo Gamble from the 1934 play by Ronald Gow based on Greenwood's 1933 novel of the same name.
 It was the first English-made feature film to show English police wielding batons against a crowd.
-It is the best known film of director John Baxter and one of the best known from British National Pictures.
+It is the best known film by Baxter and one of the best known from British National Pictures.

 Plot

 It is 1930, at the height of the Great Depression.
 The Hardcastle family live in Hankey Park, part of Salford.
 Mr Hardcastle is a coalminer; his son, Harry, is an apprentice at a local engineering firm and Sally, his daughter, works at a cotton mill.

 Mr Hardcastle's mine is put on a three-day week.

 Harry wins £22 on his winning thruppence treble bet.
 Bookmaker Sam Grundy pays up without any trouble.
 At his father's suggestion, he takes his girlfriend Helen to the seaside resort of Blackpool on a holiday.

 Harry becomes unemployed when his apprenticeship ends.
 The family’s plight is made worse by reductions in means tested unemployment benefits (the dole), whilst Helen's unexpected pregnancy causes further tensions.

 Sally is courted by factory worker and Labour Party activist Larry Meath but their marriage plans are put in doubt when Larry loses his job.
 Larry is fatally injured when he tries to restore calm in a clash with the police during an unemployment march.
 Sally reluctantly becomes Grundy's mistress to help keep her unemployed family.